 SSD vs HDD Laptop

 Boot time is significantly increased when comparing ssd boot time vs hdd.
 From power on to desktop only takes 10-13 seconds when using an SSD drive.

 We hope this article on the factors of SSD vs HDD was helpful to you.
-If you have additional questions or comments don’t hesitate to contact us below or call 888-596-3998.
+If you have additional questions or are in need of an IT company St Augustine, don’t hesitate to contact us below or call 888-596-3998.